MyFoodFit

 How MyFoodFit works

-MyFoodFit translates food label information into clear green / amber / red signals.
+MyFoodFit translates food label information into clear, rule-based signals.
 Each signal is explainable and tied to a documented rule, rather than a statistical model.

 Inputs we use